uwearzt/site-uwe-arzt/content/posts/2014/12/30/ios-gnupg-clients.md

 ![Import Keys](import_01.png)

-In the Apps Section you have to completely scroll down until you see the sectio where you can copy files to the iPhone/iPad.
+In the Apps Section you have to completely scroll down until you see the section where you can copy files to the iPhone/iPad.
 There you have to select iPGMail and click add (Hinzuf&uuml;gen in german Language).